Epikest/nutopia/ranks.md

 Half-Ops (+h) - This role is generally for Ops-in-training.

-Voiced (+v) - All bots have this role (at minimum), this is a "special" role that doesn't give any perms.
+Voiced (+v) - This is a "special" role that doesn't give any perms.